Reductions of modular Galois representations of Slope (2,3): The Jordan-Hölder series of

 \section{The Jordan-Hölder series of $X_{r-2}$}

-The next statement about under which conditions $X_{r-2} \supset X_{r-1}$ is a proper inclusion is useful to obtain an additional Jordan-Hölder factor in $X_{r-2}$.
+Knowing under which conditions $X_{r-2} \supset X_{r-1}$ is a proper inclusion helps finding an additional Jordan-Hölder factor in $X_{r-2}$.
 In contrast to the inclusion $X_{r-1} \supseteq X_r$, however, not always $X_{r-2} \neq X_{r-1}$ for $r$ sufficiently big.
-To exemplify this, there is by \cref{lem:Xr2V2xXrpp} the natural epimorphism
+To give an example, there is by \cref{lem:Xr2V2xXrpp} the natural epimorphism